How to Present Machine Learning Algorithms in PowerPoint

 • Use one graphical style over the presentation – a limited set of colors, the same shape style, and stick to one or two fonts.

-• Prefer simple clarify over decorations.
+• Prefer simple clarity over decorations.
 As you can see, you can do a lot even when using only standard PowerPoint shapes.

 • Consider adding icons to represent key concepts – they are a minimalistic way to decorate slides without adding information noise.